-- Use a nonce added into the new page or section output.
+- Use a nonce added to the new page or section output.
 For existing core admin pages, use the existing

 - Check for user capability.

-It is best to do the output escaping as late as possible, ideally as it is being outputted.
-This makes it possible to ensure that data is properly escaped and there is no need to remember if the variable was previously validated.
+Escape output as late as possible, ideally as it is being outputted.
+This ensures that data is properly escaped and prevents ambiguity about whether the variable was previously validated.